Diffusion for the periodic wind-tree model: Deviations for translation surfaces

 \end{lemma}

+\begin{proof} By Chaika Eskin result~\cite{CE}, generic recurrence and Oseledets holds for almost every $\theta$.
+We only need to analyze in which components of the Oseledets splitting $f$ belongs to.

-\begin{proof} From Lemma~\ref{lem:homology_splitting}, we know that the cocycle $f \in H^1(\Xsurf(a,b);\Z^2)$ decomposes into two pieces $f^{+-} \in E^{+-}$ and $f^{-+} \in E^{-+}$ where each of $E^{+-}$ and $E^{-+}$ are rank $2$ subbundles stable under the Kontsevich-Zorich cocycle.
-From Theorem~\ref{thm:value_of_lyap_exp}, the Lyapunov exponents of the KZ cocycle in both of $E^{+-}$ and $E^{-+}$ are $2/3$ and $-2/3$.
-The only thing to proove in Lemma~\ref{lem:deviations_for_almost_all_surfaces} is that $f^{+-}$ (resp. $f^{-+}$) does not belong to the stable subspace of $E^{+-}$ (resp. $E^{-+}$) associated to $-2/3$.
-If $f$ belongs to the stable subspace, then $\|B^{(t)} f\|$ goes to zero as $t$ goes to infinity.
-But recall that the the Kontsevich-Zorich cocycle takes values in the set of integer matrices of determinant $1$ and that $f$ is an integer cocycle.
+From Lemma~\ref{lem:vector_of_the_infinite_cover} and Lemma~\ref{lem:homology_splitting}, we know that the cocycle $f \in H^1(\Xsurf(a,b);\Z^2)$ decomposes into two pieces $f^{+-} \in E^{+-}(\Q)$ and $f^{-+} \in E^{-+}(\Q)$ where each of $E^{+-}(\R)$ and $E^{-+}(\R)$ are rank $2$ subbundles stable under the Kontsevich-Zorich cocycle.
+From Theorem~\ref{thm:value_of_lyap_exp} and Corollary~\ref{cor:strong_Oseledets}, the Lyapunov exponents of the KZ cocycle for $e^{i \theta} Y$ exists and are $2/3$ and $-2/3$ in both of $E^{+-}(\R)$ and $E^{-+}(\R)$.
+The only thing to prove in Lemma~\ref{lem:deviations_for_almost_all_surfaces} is that $f^{+-}$ (resp. $f^{-+}$) does not belong to the stable subspace of $E^{+-}(\R)$ (resp. $E^{-+}(\R)$) associated to $-2/3$).
+If $f$ belongs to the stable subspace, then $\|B^{(t)} f\|$ goes to zero as $t$ tends to infinity.
+But recall that the the Kontsevich-Zorich cocycle takes values in the set of integer matrices of determinant $1$.
+In particular it preserves the set $E^{+-}(\Z)$.
+On the other hand, $f$ is a rational vector and there exists $N$ such that $N f \in E^{+-}(\Z)$.
 In particular, the quantity $\|B^{(t)} f\|$ is bounded below by